Skip Navigation

 • Wellness (coming soon)

-Each of these plans include breakdowns of what exercises you should do and why, how many sets and repetitions of each to do per day, and how many days every week you should do them.
+Each of these plans includes breakdowns of what exercises you should do and why, how many sets and repetitions of each to do per day, and how many days every week you should do them.
 The overall workout section includes a full weekly breakdown, complete with rest days.

-Virus Risk
+Virus risk

-Recently, Toolbox Genomics has added a Virus Risk Score calculator that helps you come up with a rough estimate of your risk for contracting – and having serious side effects from – COVID-19.
-While they never explicitly say it’s for COVID-19, their graphic design makes that parallel abundantly clear.
+Recently, MyToolbox Genomics has added a Virus Risk Score calculator to all of their plans that helps you come up with a rough estimate of your risk for contracting — and having serious side effects from — various viruses, including (but not limited to) respiratory viruses and COVID-19.

-The Virus Risk Score calculator adds up your lifestyle attributes, inflammatory and immune genetic tendencies, and environmental factors to help you determine your COVID-19 risk.
+The Virus Risk Score calculator adds up your lifestyle attributes, inflammatory and immune genetic tendencies, and environmental factors to help you determine your virus susceptibility risk.
 This number varies constantly.
 One of our testers saw the number drop from 145 to 102 (from “very high risk” to “high risk”) within a matter of a few hours while staying at home.

 Lifestyle tracking

-While not currently available, Toolbox Genomics is working to release lifestyle tracking in the future.
-This will allow you to retake the lifestyle quiz at different points in time and see how it both changes and aligns with your changes in epigenetic results.
+While not currently available, MyToolbox Genomics is working to release lifestyle tracking in the future.
+This will allow you to retake the lifestyle quiz at different points in time and see how it transforms over time and aligns with your changes in epigenetic results.

 The MyToolbox Genomics customer experience